Sadako 3D: Plot

 Until his partner commits suicide in front of him, Detective Koiso continues to doubt the existence of the film, even when it is revealed that the original broadcast of the online video killed its initial viewers and employees of the site where it was uploaded.
 Koiso makes his way to Kashiwada's apartment, eager to find answers.
 He discovers the wallpaper is a horde of white butterflies hiding notes and history.
 Kashiwada had been attempting to resurrect Sadako Yamamura, as revenge against the human populace for persecuting him.
 He initially kidnapped long-haired women and threw them down the well, alive.
 However, when it was revealed that a body could not be found that way, he orchestrated the "cursed video" so that the video would find the perfect host for her.

 Koiso finds Akane, whom he'd interrogated previously, and the two of them journey to the old Yamamura household.
 It no longer has the inn, and a "new" decrepit mall was beside the well.
 Upon approach to the well, a freakish-looking Sadako facsimile appears and attacks Koiso, biting his neck.
 The women that had been thrown into the well had become imperfect versions of Sadako.
 They attack Akane, but with stealth and resistance, Akane prevails against the imperfect Sadakos.

-When she arrives at the center of the derelict building, she discovers Takanori had been trapped in a mobile phone at the center of the room.
+When she arrives at the center of the derelict building, she discovers Takanori has been trapped in a mobile phone at the center of the room.
 A legion of imperfect Sadakos arrive, but her fear triggers her telekinetic powers, which decimates them.
 Akane is transported to the roof where the "real" Sadako has been waiting.
 Sadako says they are exactly the same, which Akane denies; Sadako uses her powers to destroy, while she helps people.
 Seeing Takanori with a knife to his throat, Akane trades herself for his life.
 Sadako agrees and goes into her.
 Akane is overlain with a large amount of the ghost's hair and is buried inside it.